List of buildings in King's Lynn: Town Hall and Trinity Guildhall

 The town hall of King's Lynn (52.7521°N 0.3945°E) has existed since the early fifteenth century, between 1422 and 1428, when the Guildhall of the Holy Trinity was built.
 It is the most prominent feature of the town hall today with its steep arched roof, large window and chequered patterned exterior.
 The building was enlarged in 1624, when an extension with the same chequered style was added which now forms the main entrance to the town hall.
 The guildhall is a Grade I listed building.

 The arms of Elizabeth I can be seen above the main window on this building.
 They were removed from St James' Church on 7 August 1624.
 The arms of Charles II are above them – they were added 40 years later.

 Corn Exchange

 The Grade II listed facade of King's Lynn Corn Exchange, originally built in 1854, is a testimony to the glory of Victorian architecture.
 The hall itself is a simple brick rectangle with a glazed roof supported by delicate wrought-iron trusses.
 The building was still used for community events until the mid-1990s, although showing signs of age.
-A project to restore and enlarge it, as had been done with Cambridge corn exchange in the mid-1980s, was begun with the aim of creating a venue suitable for a wide range of cultural activities.
+A project to restore and enlarge it, as had been done with Cambridge Corn Exchange in the mid-1980s, was begun with the aim of creating a venue suitable for a wide range of cultural activities.

-The transformed building was reopened in 1996 after a £4.4million revamp.
-A brick extension was added at the rear of the building to accommodate staff facilities.
-The statue above the magnificent facade is that of Demeter, Greek goddess of the harvest.